Skip to content

 counter += 1 // Immediate update

 LLM Pitfall: Register updates can be immediate or deferred.
-Use @[n] for timing: @[0] current, @[1] end of cycle, @[-1] previous cycle.
+Use @[0] for current value, @[] for end-of-cycle defer, @[-1] for previous cycle. @[1] (next cycle) is only allowed in debug contexts like assert.

 8. Memory Declaration Syntax